yaniguan/ChatDFT/README.md

-# ChatDFT: Language-Guided Hypothesis, Simulation, and Analysis for Materials Discovery
+# ChatDFT: Language-Guided Hypothesis, Simulation, and Analysis for Molecular Exploration and Design

 > Talk to your DFT workflow.
 Let agents handle the rest.